MEDIA & BLOG

 School booster groups seek ways to stop thefts

 By the time the PTSA leadership at David C. Hinson Middle School realized it, tens of thousands of dollars had disappeared from the group's bank accounts.
 The Daytona Beach association had raised the money through walkathons, doughnut sales, after-school socials and banner sponsorships and intended to spend them on iPads, an athletic track and classroom projects.
 The treasurer, Diane Holland, admitted "borrowing" money, saying she intended to pay it back when she received her income-tax return, court records show.

 Parent Booster USA (PBUSA) is the leader in keeping America's school support organizations compliant with IRS, state and local nonprofit fundraising rules.
 PBUSA helps schools ensure that their parent teacher organizations (PTOs), booster clubs and other school support organizations have 501(c)(3) federal tax-exempt status, and manage and control the funds raised to better serve the needs of the students and schools they support.
-PBUSA currently has members in 48 states with a 95% renewal rate.
+PBUSA currently has members in 50 states and DC with a 95% renewal rate.

 PBUSA provides the tools schools and their support organizations need to stay registered with the IRS and state authorities, and make sure the groups are operating with accountability for the funds raised and transparency regarding their activities.

 PBUSA provides the ongoing continuity, guidance, and support and supervision school fundraising groups need.

 - Total spent in support of public education (2007): $4.3 billion 3